G-prithivi-rajan/G-prithivi-rajan-/README.md

 - *Tools & Platforms:* Jupyter Notebook

 ## 📫 Connect with Me
+- I'm open to working together and having discussions.
+Feel free to reach out!
 - GitHub: [your GitHub profile link]
 - LinkedIn: [your LinkedIn profile link ]